Presentation of the Pentest Team

 The team

-As of mid-2023, the team consists of about 50 people.
+As of late 2024, the team consists of about 60 people.
 Most of them are based in our main offices in Paris, whereas the others work either in our other offices in Toulouse, Lyon, Rennes and Lille, or in full remote from various cities in France.

 We have profiles with various levels of experience in the team, from last-year interns to people who have been doing pentest for 10+ years.
 Accordingly, the team members are between 20 and 40 years old, the average being around 30.
 Most of them studied computer science/engineering or cybersecurity, but others pursued unrelated degrees and crossed paths with that field later on.

-The team is currently led by four people: Julien Legras, Damien Picard, Lena David and Jérémy Luyé-Tanet.
+The team is currently led by five people: Julien Legras, Damien Picard, Lena David, Jérémy Luyé-Tanet, and Matthieu Barjole, who handles red team assessments more specifically.
 Among other things, they manage the team members day-to-day, and serve as an interface between them and Synacktiv's board as well as sales team.
 Because we want the team to be able to discuss technical matters with their managers, all of them have themselves been pentesters for several years before they switched to a management position.

 Some team members are also eager to tackle further tasks than their sole security assessments, which we are completely open to.
 For instance, some of them are involved in the hiring process, and some are in charge of handling specific kinds of assessments (e.g. regulatory-constrained certifications), or the assessments performed for some specific clients.
 This is done on a voluntary basis: some people prefer focusing only on technical tasks and do not feel like taking on new responsibilities, which is totally fine with us.